School of Medicine

 Lusine Aghajanova, M.D., Ph.D.

 Clinical Assistant Professor, Obstetrics & Gynecology - Reproductive Endocrinology & Infertility

 BioDr.
-Aghajanova received her medical degree from Yerevan State Medical University in Armenia, followed by residency in obstetrics and gynecology, then completed clinical PhD training in fertility followed with embryology training in Stockholm Sweden with an Internship in Austria.
+Aghajanova received her medical degree from Yerevan State Medical University in Armenia, followed by residency in obstetrics and gynecology, then completed PhD in Human Implantation at Karolinska Institute, Stockholm, Sweden, followed with embryology training at Karolinska Institute, with an Internship in Austria.

 Dr.Aghajanova enjoys spending time with her husband and children, and traveling.

 Ruben Alvero, M.D.

 Professor of Obstetrics and Gynecology (Reproductive Endocrinology and Infertility)

 BioDr.
 Ruben Alvero is Professor of Obstetrics and Gynecology at Stanford Medical School and is the Division Director of Reproductive Endocrinology and Infertility at the Lucille Packard Children’s Hospital.
 He is Board Certified in Obstetrics and Gynecology and in Reproductive Endocrinology and Infertility.
 He is a fellow of the American College of Obstetrics and Gynecology and the American College of Surgeons.